leosfont/github-dev-info-app/README.md

 - Node.js 16
 - Yarn

-### Funcionalidades
+### Features
-- Lista informações de 4 desenvolvedores do GitHub (wallysonn, diego3g, filipedeschamps, rmanguinho).
+- Lists information for 4 GitHub developers (wallysonn, diego3g, filipedeschamps, rmanguinho).
-- Apresenta Nome, imagem (avatar), data de registro e quantidade de repositórios de cada desenvolvedor.
+- Displays Name, image (avatar), registration date, and the number of repositories for each developer.
-- Campo de busca em tempo real para filtrar registros.
+- Real-time search field to filter records.
-- Ao clicar em um usuário, é possível visualizar seu perfil completo em uma página separada usando Vue Router com os repositórios do Github.
+- Clicking on a user allows viewing their complete profile on a separate page using Vue Router with Github repositories.

-### Funcionalidades Extra
+### Extra Features
-- **Reutilização de Recurso Local:** Implementei a reutilização do recurso salvo localmente pelo backend no frontend, evitando solicitações adicionais para o mesmo perfil do GitHub.
+- **Local Resource Reuse:** Implemented reusing the resource locally saved by the backend in the frontend, avoiding additional requests for the same GitHub profile.

-### Funcionalidades Pendentes
+### Pending Features
-- **Teste Unitário no Frontend com Jest:** Gostaria de ter incluído testes unitários no frontend utilizando Jest para garantir a robustez e confiabilidade do código.
+- **Frontend Unit Testing with Jest:** I would have liked to include unit tests on the frontend using Jest to ensure code robustness and reliability.
-- **Salvar Localmente Repositórios do Desenvolvedor:** Pretendia implementar o salvamento local dos repositórios do desenvolvedor para evitar a necessidade de repetir a ação, aproveitando a funcionalidade de salvar o perfil.
+- **Local Saving of Developer Repositories:** Intended to implement local saving of developer repositories to avoid the need to repeat the action, leveraging the profile-saving functionality.

 ## Backend

-### Tecnologias Utilizadas
+### Technologies Used
 - PHP 7.4
 - Composer
 - Apache
 - simple-php-router
 - Guzzle PHP Client

-### Funcionalidades
+### Features
-- Rota "/salvar-local" para salvar informações do usuário localmente.
+- Route "/save-local" to save user information locally.
-- Botão no perfil do usuário para salvar o login no backend.
+- Button on the user profile to save login on the backend.
-- O backend acessa a API do GitHub usando Guzzle e salva o resultado em um arquivo JSON.
+- The backend accesses the GitHub API using Guzzle and saves the result in a JSON file.

-## Como Executar
+## How to Run

 1. **Frontend:**
-   - Instale as dependências usando `yarn install`.
+   - Install dependencies using `yarn install`.
-   - Execute o servidor com `yarn dev`.
+   - Run the server with `yarn dev`.

 2. **Backend:**
-   - Instale as dependências com `composer install`.
+   - Install dependencies with `composer install`.
-   - Configure o servidor Apache para apontar para a pasta do backend.
+   - Configure the Apache server to point to the backend folder.
-   - Certifique-se de que o PHP 7.4 está configurado corretamente.
+   - Ensure PHP 7.4 is set up correctly.
-   - Instale a extensão PHP DOM `sudo apt-get install php-xml` para rodar o teste `./vendor/bin/phpunit`
+   - Install PHP DOM extension `sudo apt-get install php-xml` to run the test `./vendor/bin/phpunit`.
-   - Execute o servidor com `php -S localhost:3000 -t public`
+   - Run the server with `php -S localhost:3000 -t public`.

-Agradecemos pela oportunidade e estamos à disposição para eventuais ajustes ou esclarecimentos adicionais.
+We appreciate the opportunity and are available for any adjustments or additional clarifications.